 - 7.3.1 The Assistant Principal Curriculum and Quality will record and acknowledge receipt of the complaint or appeal within 5 working days.
 A College appeal panel will review the appeal within 10 working days of receipt.
-The appeal panel will consist of Deputy Principal, Assistant Principal, Curriculum Leader for the course concerned and the relevant Head of Faculty.
+The appeal panel will consist of Deputy Principal, Assistant Principal Student Experience and Welfare and Director.
 Staff substitutions must be at the same level or higher as those stated.
-The student/applicant is not required to attend the appeal review.

-- 7.3.2 During the appeal the following information will be reviewed:

-- Appeals letter

-- Course Discussion Record

-- References or tutor report

-- Application form

-- Any other relevant documentation\

-\ In the case that the appeal relates to a student who has been refused progression onto the next level or next year of a course due to attendance, inability to meet deadlines etc. evidence will be presented relating to the decision of unsuitability to progress, for example, Maintaining Student Responsibility Procedures information, Case Conference notes, attendance data, and outstanding work.
-The outcome of the appeal is final.

-- 7.3.3 Once the appeal is complete the following actions are taken: - The applicant is advised of the outcome by letter within 7 working days of receipt of their appeal (although some variation may be necessary over the summer period) - In the case of an unsuccessful appeal the appellant will be offered a guidance interview and any other support mechanisms available such as referral to Career Connect, National Careers Services or other suitable external agencies

-- 7.3.4 In exceptional circumstances an applicant may be refused entry onto a course for alternative reasons, for example as a result of a risk assessment.
-Where this is the case this must be with the advanced agreement of the Assistant Principal.
+The student/applicant is not required to attend the appeal review. - 7.3.2 Once the appeal is complete the following actions are taken: - The applicant is advised of the outcome by letter within 7 working days of receipt of their appeal (although some variation may be necessary over the summer period) - In the case of an unsuccessful appeal the appellant will be offered a guidance interview and any other support mechanisms available such as referral to Career Connect, National Careers Services or other suitable external agencies - 7.3.3 In exceptional circumstances an applicant may be refused entry onto a course for alternative reasons, for example as a result of a risk assessment.
+Where this is the case this must be with the advanced agreement of the Assistant Principal Student Experience and Welfare.
 The appeals procedure will be applied as above but with substitutions to staff and/or paper work as appropriate.
-In some limited circumstances the Director of Finance, Assistant Principal, Student Engagement Officers or Head of Student Services may instigate the Fitness to Study Policy.
-If a student is excluded under this policy, the appeals policy for Fitness to Study will be followed. - 7.3.5 Appeals will not be considered: - about matters of academic judgement regarding an applicant's ability to study a programme; - about an applicant's failure to satisfy non-academic requirements specified by external agencies for a particular programme (e.g. criminal records checks).
+In some limited circumstances the Director of Finance, Assistant Principal Student Experience and Welfare, Student Engagement Officers or Head of Student Services may instigate the Fitness to Study Policy.
+If a student is excluded under this policy, the appeals policy for Fitness to Study will be followed.

+7.3.4 Appeals will not be considered:

+about matters of academic judgement regarding an applicant's ability to study a programme; • about an applicant's failure to satisfy non-academic requirements specified by external agencies for a particular programme (e.g. criminal records checks).